DSM-5 Diagnostic Criteria for Anorexia Nervosa

 Physical Exam.
 This may include measuring your height and weight, checking your vital signs, such as heart rate, blood pressure and temperature, checking your skin and nails, listening to your heart and lungs, and examining your abdomen.

 Lab Tests.
-These may include a complete blood count and more specialized tests to check electrolytes and protein, as well as functioning of your liver, kidney and thyroid.
+These may include a complete blood count and more specialized tests to check electrolytes and protein, as well as liver, kidney and thyroid functions.
 A urinalysis may also be performed.

 Other Studies.
 X-rays may be taken to measure your bone density, check for stress fractures or broken bones, or evaluate you for pneumonia or heart problems.
 Electrocardiograms may be used to identify heart irregularities.
 Tests may also be used to determine how much energy your body uses, which can help in planning nutritional requirements.
 Based on the results of the exams and tests, an appropriate treatment program will be recommended.